 Brandon is in charge of all membership packets and mailing.
 He also coordinates logistics for all the conferences and assists with social media for SCBWI.

-Laurie coordinates both of SCBWI’s national conferences.
-She is also a writer-at-large for all of SCBW’s publications.
+Laurie organizes SCBWI’s national conferences and webinars.
+She is also a writer-at-large for SCBW’s publications, maintaining a column in Pro Insider and contributing regularly to INSIGHT.
+In addition, Laurie helms the organization’s benefits for members who self-publish.
+She is Editor-in Chief of the Essential Guild to Self-Publishing a Children’s Book and the SCBWI liaison with the Alliance of Independent Authors.
+Laurie is also an editor of SCBWI’s new book, The Haunted States of America (Laura Godwin Books/Henry Holt).
 Laurie comes to the SCBWI family with a background in screenwriting, particularly documentary films.
-She has written documentary scripts on everything from stolen inventions to reincarnation – topics that seem to find their way into her own middle grade and young adult novels.
+She has written documentary scripts on everything from stolen inventions to reincarnation – topics that seem to find their way into her own writing.

 Stephen is the co-founder of the Society of Children’s Book Writers and Illustrators, having begun the organization with Lin Oliver in 1971.
 As President, he is responsible for overseeing all the affairs of the organization: he creates and edits all its publications (print and digital), creates policy, manages the staff of ten, communicates with members and advises them on issues of publishing (both business and creative), is the liaison between the organization and the ACA, maintains relationships with other professional writers’ organizations like The Author’s Guild, and is the chief liaison with the group of over 120 regional advisors domestically and around the world.
 He travels to regional conferences and delivers addresses on the state of children’s publishing, being a recognized authority on the subject.
 He holds a Bachelor’s degree in film and a Master’s degree in journalism, both from UCLA, has published over sixty children’s books, and is the recipient of The Eric Carle Mentor Award, The Southern California Children’s Literature Council Dorothy McKenzie Award, and the Christopher Medal for The New York Kids Book.
 He is a frequent speaker at domestic and international conferences on issues related to children’s literature, and in particular the digital revolution and what it means for the future of children’s books.